-An intrauterine device (IUD) is a type of temporary birth control for women.
-It may be removed if a woman wants to become pregnant or the device is set to expire.
-There are 2 types of IUDs:
+An intrauterine device (IUD) is placed in the uterus to prevent pregnancy.
+It may be removed if a woman wants to become pregnant or the device is going to expire.

 |Copyright © Nucleus Medical Media, Inc.|